-Following the Energy Crisis, the Legislature established the Renewables Portfolio Standard Program (RPS) under SB 1978 (Sher, 2002) which mandated standards for the IOUs to purchase renewable energy directly from large-scale resources through wholesale transactions.
-The bill required utilities to procure 20% of their retail sales from eligible renewable energy resources by 2017.
+Following the Energy Crisis, the Legislature established the Renewables Portfolio Standard Program (RPS)20 under SB 1978 (Sher, 2002) which mandated standards for the IOUs to purchase renewable energy directly from large-scale resources through wholesale transactions.21 The bill required utilities to procure 20% of their retail sales from eligible renewable energy resources by 2017.
 The 2003 Energy Action Plan accelerated that deadline to 2010, which was codified into law under SB 107 (Simitian, 2006).
 The RPS goal was increased to 33% by 2020 in SB 2(1x) (Simitian, 2010).
 Most recently, the target was raised to 50% by 2030 in SB 350 (deLeon, 2015).

 The state's RPS requirements apply to all LSEs.
 The CPUC administers the RPS program for IOUs, CCAs and ESPs.
-With an average of 35% of their total electricity provided by renewables, the IOUs are forecasted to meet their 50% RPS target by 2020, which is ten years ahead of schedule.
-The CEC governs the publicly-owned utility compliance.
-With an average of 35% of total IOU electricity provided by renewables, California appears well on its way to meeting the 50% standard.
-Through competitive utility RPS procurements, the price of utility scale solar was brought down to grid parity and California reached its goals.
+The CEC has jurisdiction over RPS compliance for the publicly-owned utilities.
+With an average of 35% of total IOU electricity provided by renewables and other LSEs' renewables procurement, California appears well on its way to meeting the 50% standard.
+Through competitive utility RPS procurements, California reached its goals with the least cost, best fit resources.
+As an illustration, the price of utility-scale solar photovoltaic technology was brought down to grid parity.